DeboraSerra/Trybe-exerc-cios/Module1_fundaments/Block9/Day1_Asynchronus-JavaScript-&-Callbacks/Fixing-exercises/README.md

 > * Insert a callback as parameter to the function getUser;

 > * Return the callback given as parameter of the function;

+#### Working with errors in asynchronus operations

+The file fixing-exercise3 was produced using the following exercise:

+1. Add a callback and handle the returned error.

+> * The funciton `getCountry` below have about 50% chance of getting a country successfully.
+It uses a callback to do any operation with the returned country.

+> * Add a second parameter, that must be a callbeck, in the fuction getCountry;

+> * Return this callback in a way it handles the error message.